Committees & Advisory Groups

 The Indigenous Advisory Committee considers the current state of Aboriginal activities on UBC’s Okanagan campus, identifies priority areas of focus for the future, and helps implement strategies to advance these initiatives.

 Current priorities for the Committee include development of a professional development program for Indigenous awareness and cultural sensitivity, establishment of an Aboriginal mentorship program for staff and faculty through an Indigenous Caucus, and Indigenous curriculum development.

 - Co-Chair: Ian Foulds, Assistant Professor, School of Engineering

-- Jeannette Armstrong, Assistant Professor, Irving K. Barber School of Arts and Sciences
+- Jeannette Armstrong, Associate Professor, Irving K. Barber Faculty of Arts and Social Sciences

 - Donna Kurtz, Associate Professor, Faculty of Health and Social Development

-- Sheryl Lightfoot, Senior Advisor to the UBC President on Indigenous Affairs
+- Sheryl Lightfoot, Senior Advisor to the President on Indigenous Affairs

 - Sandra Young, Indigenous Community Liaison, Office of Research Services

-- Cara Kirkey, Project and Management Assistant (administrative support)
+- Cara Kirkey, Project, Project Coordinator (administrative support)